Carrie Bradshaw's boyfriends on Sex and the City, ranked

-From City Comptroller hopeful Bill Kelley to 20-something Sam, Carrie Bradshaw's (Sarah Jessica Parker) boyfriends have run the gamut from successful to scrubby, handsome to slightly less handsome, and great loves to crash-and-burn fiascos.
+From city comptroller hopeful Bill Kelley to twentysomething Sam, Carrie Bradshaw's (Sarah Jessica Parker) boyfriends have run the gamut from successful to scrubby, handsome to slightly less handsome, and great loves to crash-and-burn fiascos.
 See EW's definitive ranking of the Sex and the City romancers, ahead.

 23. Patrick Casey (Richard Joseph Paul)

 It was the wrong time and the wrong place for Patrick Casey, who was played by Richard Joseph Paul in SATC's second season.
-The recovering alcoholic not only scarred Carrie with his cigarette butt, but embarrassed her in front of her whole block when he stripped in the street and repeatedly yelled about their tryst.
+The man recovering from his struggle with alcohol not only scarred Carrie with his cigarette butt, he embarrassed her in front of her whole block when he stripped in the street and repeatedly yelled about their tryst.

 22. Howie Halberstein (Bryan Callen)

 Howie Halberstein (Bryan Callen) may have looked like a promising weekend fling when he entered Carrie's life in the show's sixth season, but he quickly took a turn.
-A friend of Harry's, Howie not only gives Carrie a night of terrible sex, but calls her out in front of the entire wedding to top off the whole painful experience.
+A friend of Harry's (Evan Handler), Howie not only gave Carrie a night of terrible sex, but called her out in front of the entire wedding to top off the whole painful experience.

 21. Kurt Harrington (Bill Sage)